Soumi-GhoshN/jcms.github.io/_posts/2023-09-01-aleksander-glodkowski.markdown

 # September 30th, 2024: Aleksander Głódkowski

-On Friday, September 30th, 2024 from 11 am to 12 am we will host a seminar by **Aleksander Glodkowski** from **Wrocław University of Science and Technology
+On Friday, September 30th, 2024 from 11 am to 12 am we will host a seminar by **Aleksander Glodkowski** from **Wrocław University of Science and Technology**.
-Verified email at pwr.edu.pl**.

 ## Title